3 days in Milan: Itinerary of what to see in Milan (+ map)

 If you use public transport, you have 2 options to get to Lake Como.
 You can take the train to Lecco at the eastern end of the lake or to Como at the western end.

 In both cases, trains leave from Milano Centrale and the journey takes about 40 minutes.
-Again, check the Italian carrier Trenitalia.it for current connections.
+For the latest connections, visit the website of the Italian carrier Trenitalia.it.
 Trains are comfortable and cheap.

-Como is the main town around the lake, it has a beautiful cathedral and a lovely promenade.
-On the outskirts of the town, you can take the Brunate cable car to the mountains for views of the town and the lake.
+Como is the main town around the lake, with a beautiful cathedral and promenade.
+At the edge of town, you can take the Brunate cable car to the mountains for views of the town and the lake.

-Lecco is smaller and again has a beautiful historic centre with an iconic promenade.
-From here, a cable car takes you high into the mountains, where you can again enjoy far-reaching views – in my opinion, slightly better than Brunate u Como.
+Lecco is smaller, but its historic centre with its promenade is iconic.
+A cable car takes you high up into the mountains, where you can again enjoy fantastic views – in my opinion, slightly better than Brunate near Como.

-In Lecco you can change trains, which follow the right side of the lake and stop, among other places, in the town of Varenna.
+In Lecco you can change trains, which follows the right side of the lake and stops, among other places, in the town of Varenna (our favourite).
 Once you’ve explored Varenna, you can catch the ferry to Bellagio, which is within sight from here.

 To get back to Milan, you can take the train from Varenna and then from Lecco to Milano Centrale (some connections go to Garibaldi train station).

-Or go from Milan on a guided trip to Lake Como and the towns of Bellagio and Varenna.
-The trip includes transportation by air-conditioned bus and a ferry on the lake.
-Another advantage is that you have the opportunity to see a lot in a short time.
+Or join a guided day trip from Milan to Lake Como and the towns of Bellagio and Varenna.
+The trip includes transportation by air-conditioned bus and a ferry on the lake, allowing you to see a large part of the area in a short time.

 Where to stay in Milan in 3 days?